stvhwrd/tiny-http-echo/README.md

 # tiny-http-echo

-Minimal HTTP server that locally echoes the requests it receives
+A minimal Go HTTP server that locally echoes the requests it receives.

-This program can be useful in debugging HTTP clients and server components of distributed systems.
+This program can be useful in debugging HTTP clients and/or server components of distributed systems.

 ---